 Sulcus groove: Simple and sublime

 There’s a sublime beauty to the bamboo plant, with its long, sturdy poles and delicate, wispy foliage.
 The natural simplicity makes them easy to recognize, easy to draw and easy to work with.
-And yet there are more than a thousand species of bamboo in this subfamily of grasses, each which its own distinct traits.
+And yet there are more than a thousand species of bamboo in this subfamily of grasses, each with its own distinct traits.

 Often these distinguishing traits are imperceptible to the untrained eye.
 In fact, identifying and recognizing species of bamboo is a mighty challenge even for the most passionate bamboo enthusiasts.
 But some are definitely easier than others.